Awards: Up to $100,000

 Generally, it is expected that the awardees are ready and eager to commence with the proposed work and able to complete their use of the funds within 24 months from the start date.
 Reasonable accommodations will be made in the interest of gaining the most impact, including time needed to recruit students or fellows.

-The proposed research program must involve at least three tenure-track faculty members, including at least one tenured member of the faculty, as co-Principal Investigators.
+The proposed research program must involve at least three tenure-track faculty members and/or Research Assistant/Associate Professors, including at least one tenured member of the faculty, as co-Principal Investigators.
 Each co-PI should have contributed to the conception of the program and preparation of the application.
 At least three should be clearly committed to ongoing involvement and should, collectively, be capable of sustaining it as a core team.
 Involvement of additional contributing members of the faculty, and prospects for drawing in additional people over time, are welcomed.

 The team will designate one member as Principal Investigator (PI).
 The PI must be a tenured member of the faculty.
 The PI will often be a team member who has taken a leadership role in conception of the project and is expected to have an ongoing leadership role and/or particular ongoing commitment to the program.
 The PI will receive all correspondence, and must take responsibility for managing the budget and for reporting.